QuICC/QuICC-Solver/Components/DenseSM/DenseSM/Chebyshev/LinearMap/README.md

 See below for details on each step:

+### Mathematica reference

+The easiest thing to do is to modify an existing reference.
+Some caveats/things to consider:

+- Be sure that the reference is placed in the `build` directory.
+Some Mathematica ref files will not have a general path generation but it's hardcoded into the notebook and needs to be changed.

+    This is not currently (January 2025) a problem for the notebook being discussed now

+- It is expensive to generate tests for all operators implemented in the notebook.
+Unless that is what you want, you might want to comment out operators that are not to be tested (comment out these lines in calls to `refTripleHarmonic`).

 ### Build and run the test

 In the `build` directory (or wherever you put the tests):